ABC News (Australia): History

 The name of the division and director responsible has changed over the years.
-In 2004 it was the News and Current Affairs Division, when John Cameron took over as Director from Max Uechtritz as Director.
+In 2004 it was the News and Current Affairs Division when John Cameron took over as Director from Max Uechtritz as Director.
 The financial year 2008–2009 saw a lot of changes, both in the way that television content was produced as well as an "expansion of international news programming and continuous news across platforms, new programs and a range of appointments to senior positions".
 Kate Torney became director of the News Division in April 2009.

 In November 2014, a cut of A$254 million to funding over the following five years meant that the ABC would have to shed about 10% of its total staff, around 400 people.
-There were several programming changes, with regional and local programming losing out to national programs, and the Adelaide TV production studio had to close apart from news and current affairs section.
+There were several programming changes, with regional and local programming losing out to national programs, and the Adelaide TV production studio had to close apart from the news and current affairs section.

 In late 2015 Gaven Morris was appointed Director of the News Division.

-In November 2016 it was announced that ABC NewsRadio and ABC News 24 rebranded as ABC News on 10 April 2017.
+The ABC announced in November 2016 that their 24-hour television news channel ABC News 24 and ABC NewsRadio would be rebranded under the ABC News division with an updated logo, commencing on 10 April 2017.
 The ABC announced on that day that ABC News 24 and ABC NewsRadio were both called ABC NEWS, with a new logo and visual branding.
 They would be distinguished by context or by descriptors, such as "the ABC News channel" for TV and "ABC News on radio" for radio.
 Social media accounts would be merged.

-The Director's role changed its name to Director, News, Analysis & Investigations in 2017–2018, and as of June 2021 Morris is still in the role.
+The Director's role changed its name to Director, News, Analysis & Investigations in 2017–2018, and as of June 2021 Morris was still in the role.
 During the 2017 to 2018 financial year, the ABC launched "Regional Connecting Communities" program, which provided funding for increased jobs in the regions, as well as more resources for local news, weather and live reporting.

 Justin Stevens was appointed director of the division of ABC News, Analysis and Investigations on 31 March 2022.

+Media executive and producer Kimberly Lynton "Kim" Williams AM was appointed chair of ABC News on 7 March 2024, with the term expected to conclude on 6 March 2029.